-During 2015 a lot of autorisation applications have been submitted.
-This number is expected to rise even further.
 Care should be taken that all members have an equal workload and that they remain able to act independently.
 They must not be forced to arrive at their conclusions rashly and be given sufficient time to do their work in a conscientious fashion.
+The last couple of years more members have been taking part in the different processes, but this can still be improved somewhat.

 The restriction process has gained momentum since 2010 and many problems have already been acknowledged and resolved.
 Other ways to increase the effectiveness are being sought by the restriction Task Force and will show their usefulness (or not) in the coming years.

-85. How effective is the work of the CARACAL (Competent Authorities for Reach and CLP)? © 5 86.
-Please specify if needed: The group deals with political issues and the interpretation of REACH where all the MS are represented, together with the COM and ECHA.
+85. How effective is the work of the CARACAL (Competent Authorities for Reach and CLP)?
+1 1 © 2 © 3 © 5 The group deals with political issues and the interpretation of REACH where all the MS are represented, together with the COM and ECHA.
+It enables to have a real overview of the REACH The group deals with political issues and the interpretation of REACH where all the MS are represented, together with the COM and ECHA.
 It enables to have a real overview of the REACH discussion in all the other fora and to identify the gaps and needs.
-1,800 character(s) maximum 87.
-How could the effectiveness be improved?
-87. How could the effectiveness be improved?
-1,800 character(s) maximum · · comments and the suggestions of improvements made by the Member States.
+1,800 character(s) maximum